-“Who you know” is the most important thing when searching for a job.
-In fact, it just might be the one factor that could tip chances in your favor.
+“Who you know” is the most important thing when searching for a job, so why not use it when you hire?
+It just might be the one factor that could help you hire a better fit for your company.

 If you’re an employer, ask your employees to scour their social networks before you place that job ad.
-Research shows that you’ll hire faster and spend less money if you simply make reaching out to your existing employees the first step in your job search.
+Research shows that you’ll hire faster and spend less money if you simply reach out to your existing employees as the first step in your employee search.

-That’s what makes a good recruiter effective; they are heavily networked across pools of people.
-They understand who you know makes all the difference – especially in competitive job markets.
+That’s what makes a Recruiter effective — they are heavily networked across pools of people.
+They understand that who you know makes all the difference, especially in competitive job markets.

-Here are the top reasons to look for referrals:
+Here are the top three reasons to look for referrals:

 - Interestingly, the referral candidate tends to onboard more quickly; they have an internal resource that they can go to with questions, so orientation just seems to flow better.

-- Referred employees stick around longer, with around a 46 percent retention rate after a year, compared to 33 percent from career sites and 22 percent from job boards.
+- Referred employees stick around longer, with around a 46% retention rate after a year, compared to 33% from career sites and 22% from job boards.

 Looking for more reasons?
 Read this.

-Last year, LinkedIn released their Global Recruiting Trends 2017 study, which looked at 4,000 business related recruiters across 35 countries.
-They found that there are three key resources for finding new talent:
+LinkedIn releases their Global Recruiting Trends study yearly, which looks at approximately 4,000 business-related recruiters across 35 countries.
+In 2017, they found that there are three key resources for finding new talent:

 - #1 is employee referrals, at 48%